nodemcu/nodemcu-firmware/docs/en/modules/ow.md

 #### Parameters
 - `pin` 1~12, I/O index
-- `v` byte to be written to salve device
+- `v` byte to be written to slave device
 - `power` 1 for wire being held high for parasitically powered devices

 #### Returns